g-ch/hybrid_local_map/readme.md

 + New BSD License

 # Acknowledgement
-We thank Shuhan He and Boyu Zhou for their help on this work.
+We thank Shuhan He, Jiayi Li and Boyu Zhou for their help on this work.